he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Skeleton.md

 ## Alignment and Religion

 While undead are almost always evil, some intelligent skeletons manage to stave off the corruption of the negative energy that powers them.
 Other than the tendency to become twisted toward evil over time, skeletons typically lean toward the alignments of their creators or their former selves.
 Skeletons without any particular loyalty or allegiance trend toward neutral evil alignment, or neutral if they can stave off evil.
- Skeletons who embrace their undeath often worship gods of death, such as [[Urgathoa]], while those who resent it typically look toward gods of life and redemption.
-Accepting deities without particularly zealous anti-undead dogma, such as [[Shelyn]], are popular among those who wish to fight against their destructive influences and become something greater than the purpose for which they were created.
+ Skeletons who embrace their undeath often worship gods of death, such as [[DATABASE/deity/Urgathoa|Urgathoa]], while those who resent it typically look toward gods of life and redemption.
+Accepting deities without particularly zealous anti-undead dogma, such as [[DATABASE/deity/Shelyn|Shelyn]], are popular among those who wish to fight against their destructive influences and become something greater than the purpose for which they were created.

 ## Names